Change Manager: Definition, background, tips – How to lead change successfully

 Change manager tip 6: Give people time to digest the change!

 We supported the change management of a company that wanted to outsource an IT department from a large corporation.
-The manager had already been aware of the change for nine months before the employees found out about it.
-As expected, the employees had concerns, worries, separation pains.
-The manager had also gone through these phases, nine months earlier, and at that time she had already accepted the new situation and wanted to get started.
+The manager had known about the change for nine months before the employees found out.
+As expected, people had concerns, worries and separation pains.
+The manager had also gone through these phases, but nine months earlier.
+At that point, she had already accepted the new situation and wanted to get started.
 She became impatient with the employees and communicated in a derogatory manner towards those who had reservations.
 This did not contribute positively to the change process.

 We often observe that managers approaching a change have forgotten that they themselves have been dealing with the upcoming change for a long time.
 This gave them time to digest resistance, get used to the new, come to terms with it and accept it.
 This process takes time.
 And your employees will need them too.